cyn1x/zacvukovic.com/docs/now.md

 Inspired by the <a href="https://nownownow.com/about" target="_blank" rel="noopener noreferrer">"now page"</a>, this page will show what I'm focused on at this point in my life.

-*Last updated 2025-05-23*
+*Last updated 2025-06-04*

 ## Game Engine Development in C++

 I'm working on my own game engine in C++, and am currently prototyping the Windows platform layer.
 I'm only focusing on Windows for the foreseeable future, which is a pretty obvious choice for game developers when taking a look at the <a href="https://store.steampowered.com/hwsurvey" target="_blank" rel="noopener noreferrer">Steam Hardware & Software Survey</a>.
-Developing the Linux and MacOS platform layers will only serve as a learning exercise when I feel like exploring the topic of porting games to other platforms.
+I may explore Linux and MacOS platform layers in the distant future as a learning exercise in porting games to other platforms, but that is not a current priority

 Current features: